Who's Who in Musicals: Hart-Hutton

 Hart escaped a reform school to start a career touring in variety.
 He soon teamed up with Edward Harrigan, and the duo won acclaim with slapstick skits, most notably one in which they sang of "The Mulligan Guards."
 This satire of the paramilitary units common in late 19th century American cities eventually inspired a series of popular farcical musical comedies that focused on the experiences of lower class immigrant New Yorkers.
 Hart was noted for his extraordinary ability to portray women, especially the comic blackface role of "Rebecca Allup" in several of these "Mulligan Guard" shows.

 Hart's drag performances were so uncanny that some eventually questioned his sexual orientation, and his marriage to the strong-willed Gerta Granville did little to quell any rumors.
 When Gerta encouraged him to feel professionally and personally slighted by Harrigan's nepotistic hiring practices in their theatre company, Hart ended the partnership and tried starring in his own productions.
-Advanced syphilis (Victorians called this then-incurable condition "paresis") soon forced him off the stage, leading to his madness and death at age 36.
+Advanced syphilis (Victorians called this then-incurable condition "paresis") soon forced him off the stage, leading to madness and death at age 36.

 b.
 June 18, 1934 (St. Louis, MO)